igaimerca/testimonials-reactjs/README.md

-# This is Testimonials Slider built with ReactJS and Swiper
+# Testimonials Slider built with ReactJS and Swiper

 ## Available Scripts